Will Scholfield, Engineer

 If you currently have a boiler installed in your home and aren’t quite sure if it’s a condensing boiler or not, there are a few things you can check with your current system or in your boiler manual.

 If you don’t currently have a condensing boiler or your current system is more than 10 years old, you may want to consider the upgrade.
-Replacing your system with a newer, highly efficient model will ensure you’re much better off.
+Replacing your system with a newer, highly efficient model will ensure you’re much more secure.
+This way you can be confident that your boiler will run smoothly through the cold winter.

 Get your fixed price from us by visiting our find a boiler online tool find the boilers suitable for your home, it'll only take 2 minutes.